 An API (Application Program Interface), in simple terms is like a common language understood by 2 software programs.
 It uses an agreed-upon data format to send requests and responses back and forth between the programs.
 Now, in the case of REST API, API communicates between the software programs while complying with the rules of Representational State Transfer.
 A REST API must fulfill the following 6 architectural criteria:

-- It must use a Uniform Interface (defines the interface between clients and servers) and underlying methods of the network protocol such as standard HTTP requests, etc.
+- It must use a Uniform Interface (which defines the interface between clients and servers) and underlying methods of the network protocol such as standard HTTP requests, etc.

 - Every interaction between software programs should be based on the client-server relationship.